jasmandeep15/Good-Food/README.md

 ## GOOD EATS

-All about what food to eat now!
+What food would you prefer to eat at this moment?

 ## Motivation

-When you are having a hard time deciding for yourselve what you are in the mood for to eat.
+When you are having a hard time deciding what you would like to eat.

 ## Build Status